-c) that GEOSS provides a broad range of societal benefits, including disaster management and aspects related to human health, energy, climate, water, weather, ecosystems, agriculture and biodiversity;d) that more than 90 per cent of natural disasters are climate- or weather-related; [Explanatory note: repositioned, now appearing as considering c)]
+c) that GEOSS provides a broad range of societal benefits, including disaster management and aspects related to human health, energy, climate, water, weather, ecosystems, agriculture and biodiversity;

+[Explanatory note: repositioned, now appearing as considering c)]noting

-[Explanatory note: the first part of this noting appeared in the original version of Res 673 as noting a)] [Explanatory note: similar noting appeared in the original version of Res 673 as noting b )]
+a) that in situ and remote Earth observation applications are conducted under the Earth exploration-satellite (active and passive), meteorological satellite, meteorological aids, radiolocation services, and some applications within the radio astronomy service and therefore depend on the availability of spectrum, allowing for a wide range of passive and active applications on satellite- or ground-based platforms; [Explanatory note: the first part of this noting appeared in the original version of Res 673 as noting a)]

+b) that many observations are required at a global level and, therefore, spectrum related issues must be considered globally;

+c) that, due to the specificity and uniqueness of passive bands, there are no alternative frequency bands to gather the required information, and that, therefore, passive bands are unsuitable for migration;

+d) that some essential passive frequency bands are covered by No. 5.340; [Explanatory note: similar noting appeared in the original version of Res 673 as noting b )]

 e) that some essential passive Earth observation operations currently suffer radio interference resulting in erroneous data or even complete loss of data;

+noting further

-f ) that, although meteorological and Earth observation satellites are currently only operated by a limited number of countries, the data and/or related analyses resulting from their operation are distributed and used globally, in particular by national weather services in developed and developing countries and by climate-change-related organizations,recognizing
+a ) that, although meteorological and Earth observation satellites are currently only operated by a limited number of countries, the data and/or related analyses resulting from their operation are distributed and used globally, in particular by national weather services in developed and developing countries and by climate-change-related organizations;

+b) that, on a more general basis, all Earth Observations data and/or related analyses are shared among the global community and to its overall benefit irrespective of any political or economic interest;

+recognizing

+a) that § 20 c) of the Plan of Action of the World Summit on Information Society (Geneva, 2003), on e-environment, calls for the establishment of monitoring systems, using information and communication technologies (ICT), to forecast and monitor the impact of natural and man-made disasters, particularly in developing countries, least developed countries and small economies; [Explanatory note: this recognising appeared earlier also as recognising a) in the original version of Res.
+673]

+b) Resolution 136 (Rev. Guadalajara, 2010) of the ITU Plenipotentiary Conference“ The use of telecommunications/information and communication technologies for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief”; [See Explanatory note given under recognising c) ]

-[Explanatory note: this recognising appeared earlier also as recognising a) in the original version of Res.
-673] [See Explanatory note given under recognising c) ] [Explanatory note: the recognising b) and c) replace the recognising b) given in the original version of Resolution 673]
+c) Resolution 182 (Guadalajara, 2010) of the ITU Plenipotentiary Conference “The role of telecommunications/information and communication technologies on climate change and the protection of the environment”, [Explanatory note: the recognising b) and c) replace the recognising b) given in the original version of Resolution 673]

+taking into account

+a) that the total amount of estimated damage by hydro-meteorological disasters during the period 1998 – 2007 was about USD 800 billion;

+b) that WMO has estimated that the overall economic benefits of modern meteorological services typically outweigh the national cost of maintaining such services by a ratio of as much as 10 to 1;

+c) that most of the associated investments are coming from public funds;

-to invite ITU-Rto carry out studies on possible means to improve the recognition of the essential role and global importance of Earth observation radiocommunications applications and the knowledge and understanding of administrations regarding the utilization and benefits of these applications,
+d) the benefits of the use of spectrum by Earth observation applications has a considerable societal and economic value, both for the society as a whole and for the individual citizens;

+e) most of this societal value of Earth observation is incommensurable in financial terms, as they relate to preventing large losses of lives or threats to socio-political stability and security;

+Resolves